LIB 3010 Group Assignment

 15 points total

 There are a number of patent databases that are freely available on the interwebs.
 We will spend a lot of time using databases from the USPTO and Google.
 But we won’t have time to try all of the others.
-Instead, I have asked each of you to evaluate a different database.
-The assignment of your database was random, so if you would like to switch with another student it is fine with me.
-As long as you can find another student who is willing to switch.
+Instead, I have assigned each of you to a group, and each group will evaluate a different database.
+I put groups together somewhat randomly, trying to mix students from different years and different majors.
+If you would like to change your group it is fine with me, as long as you can find another student who is willing to switch.

 Prepare a short presentation on how to search the database you have been assigned.
 There must be some sort of a “deliverable.”
 This can take the form of a shared google doc, a Word document, a Prezi, a PowerPoint, a poster, or a short video.
 Whatever format it takes, it must be accessible by me, using a Dell pc.
 This will also count as your “Critical Thinking Artifact,” a requirement for this CT2 course.
 Feel free to incorporate any training materials – including videos – that are available.
-If you have handouts, make sure there are enough for all of us (me plus 5 students).
 The goal here is to evaluate the resource and communicate the features/benefits without reinventing the wheel.

-You will be evaluated on how well you cover these topics (10 points):
+You will be evaluated as a group on how well you cover these topics (12 points):

 This is a total of 15 points.
 A complete rubric with details will be provided well before the due date.

 Timing: Your presentation should be between 5-7 minutes long, but absolutely no longer than 7 minutes.
-You will be prompted at 5 minutes, and when you reach 7 minutes, a buzzer will sound, and you and you must stop – even if you are in the middle of a sentence.
+When you reach 5 minutes, a buzzer will sound and you must stop – even if you are in the middle of a sentence.

 Audience: Your audience is your classmates, and me.
 Since we will know a bit about patents and patent searching, you won’t have to go into great depth on background information.
 Focus on the database, its primary features and benefits, how to use it, and how it might fit into an overall patent searching strategy.